Ready : Preparing for My Education

 While academics in high school are crucial for your future, high school is also a time to explore your hobbies and passions.
 Try out for team sports, join clubs that interest you—like debate or theatre—and volunteer with organizations that give back to your community.
 Finding what interests you most will help a lot down the road when you’re planning your next educational move.
 High school is a time to grow and change, and it’s really exciting.
 Make the most of it!

-In between hanging with friends and family, here are eight things you can do in ninth grade and throughout high school to set yourself up for success:
+In between hanging with friends and family, here are eight things you can do in 9th grade and throughout high school to set yourself up for success:

 - Read every day.